lmunro0402/BoxesDotsAI/README.md

-# Deep Learing Network for Boxes&Dots
+# ShallowBlue - A Boxes&Dots AI
-###Framework for a deep learning network to play Boxes &amp; Dots.
-NN Framework is easily adaptable.
+### ShallowBlue (SB) is a Deep Learning Neural Network (DLNN) built from scratch off of numpy.
+SB is trained using gradient descent (specifically Nesterov accelerated gradient) from recorded games.
+Recorded games are generated with the minimax algorithm and expert players.

-##Objective: Create an AI capable of mimicing the minmax algorithm.
-Experiment with layers and nodes needed.
-Beat people in a 3 x 3 Boxes and Dots game.
+##Objective: Create a competitve DLNN to play Boxes and Dots.

 ##Strategy:
 - 1) Start with 2 x 2 board